 My task today is to equip you with a few tips when it comes to spotting fake Patek Philippe watches.
-On the one hand, telling the difference between a real and a counterfeit Patek Philippe watch is an easy task if you’re relatively well acquainted with the brand and what it stands for (the level of investment required to buy in to Patek’s entry level is so significant that one would assume such a potential purchaser would be pretty well-versed in the nuances of watchmaking as it is).
+On the one hand, telling the difference between a real and a counterfeit watch is an easy task if you’re relatively well acquainted with the brand and what it stands for (the level of investment required to buy in to Patek’s entry level is so significant that one would assume such a potential purchaser would be pretty well-versed in the nuances of watchmaking as it is).

-On the other hand, there are some pretty good fakes out there these days (which have pushed the global market for counterfeit pieces up to around a billion dollars per year).
+On the other hand, there are some pretty good fake Patek Philippe’s out there these days (which have pushed the global market for counterfeit pieces up to around a billion dollars per year).
 But let’s start with the obvious – the things you’re more likely to see if someone new to watchmaking turns up at work one day flashing a Calatrava they’ve picked-up on the beach in Benidorm and wants your expert take.
 Be gentle with them: Even fakes can command some pretty serious cash these days…

 The Basics: Quality, Quality, Quality

 As much as it pains me to point out some glaringly obvious signs you’re handling a fake, it would be remiss of me not to run through the patent giveaways just in case you’re unsure.

 Patek Philippe is a world-leading company.
 Their wares are right at the top of the tree when it comes to the execution of time-honoured techniques.
 Instantly, when you pick up a real Patek, you should feel like you’re holding something valuable.
 Spotting fake Patek Philippes starts here.
 The case should have a real depth of lustre to it, and the finishing should be crisp and exact.
 Forget buttery edges, a blurring between polished and brushed surfaces, or any kind of roughness.
 It should look like it’s been hewn by the hands of God.